sfeir-open-source/sfeir-school-github-action-dev/docs/markdown/10-syntax/01-quality.md

 ## Lint tool - Customize

 - Make a commentary for each pull request
-- Change the format to markdown with `-format` option
+- Change the format to markdown with the `-format` option
-- Ignore false positive with `-ignore` option
+- Ignore false positives with the `-ignore` option
 - Manage exit status
-- ...
+- and more
 <!-- .element: class="list-fragment" -->

 Notes: